Shiran interned in the Finance and Development Department at the Israel Tax Authority.

 Vaknin holds a B.A. summa cum laude in economics and management from the Open University of Israel.
 Most of the courses of her B.A. were taken during high school.
 Shiran also holds an M.A. in economics from the Ben-Gurion University.

-Currenlty working as a teaching assistant and as a researcher at Kohelet.
+Following the program she worked as a teaching assistant and as a researcher at Kohelet.

 Photo: Chen Leopold